 Using skincare products with the right active ingredients can keep premature signs of aging—including tech neck–at bay.
 Below, find three effective ingredients that you should consider adding to your current skincare routine in order to prevent tech neck.

 Peptides are long or short chains of amino acids, which are the building blocks of protein.
 These send signals to your cells to produce collagen.
 Dr. Mariwalla suggests incorporating peptides into your skincare routine since they can improve the quality of the skin on the neck.
 I recommend using a peptide serum in the evening to help your skin regenerate while you sleep.
-(On that note, peptides are also good ingredients to look for in an eye cream).

 What If I Already Have Lines on My Neck?

-Proper skincare will certainly help lessen the appearance of neck lines and wrinkles, so I suggest practicing all of the above if you already have a case of tech neck.
+Proper skin care will certainly help lessen the appearance of neck lines and wrinkles, so I suggest practicing all of the above if you already have a case of tech neck.
 At the very least, this will ensure that lines and wrinkles won’t deepen, becoming even more stubborn and noticeable.
 With that being said, there are a few other options you turn to, including smoothing patches and professional treatments.
-Let’s talk smoothing patches first.
+Let’s talk about smoothing patches first.

 Wrinkle and Line Smoothing Patches